jfalkner/Efficient-Django-QuerySet-Use/README.md

 This example set relies on an SQL JOIN to 20-50x more efficiently perform the original query.
 Examples are using 10,000 rows in the `Sample` table.

+You do not need to reset the Django `demo` app for these examples.
+The same code base is used for the JOIN examples.

 ```
 # Make up 10,000 samples to get second(ish) queries for JOIN use.
 from example.utils import make_fake_data